dilshadansari12/YouTube/README.md

-`This project was created when I was learning JavaScript in 2022`
+'This project was created when I was learning JavaScript in 2022'

 This project is a YouTube clone created using ReactJS.
 It allows users to search for videos using YouTube's API and play them in the player embedded within the app.